turgu1/maison/Readme.md

 Parameter | Description
 :--------:|------------------------------
 version | This is the sequential version number.
 This is the property of the Server responsible of transmitting new configuration files to the device.
-It must be incremented every time a new config file is sent to the device.
-The device will not update its configuration if the version number is not greather than the current one. device_name | A unique identifier for the device.
+It must be incremented every time a new configuration file is sent to the device.
+The device will not update its configuration if the version number is not greater than the current one. device_name | A unique identifier for the device.
 This identifier is used inside messages sent through MQTT.
 It is also used to generate the topics related to the device.
 It can be an empty string: the MAC address of the device WiFi interface will then be used as the identifier.
 Use letters, underscore, numbers to compose the identifier (no space or other special characters). ssid / wifi_password | The WiFi SSID and password.
 Required to reach the network. mqtt_server_name | This is the MQTT server name (SQDN) or IP address.